dart-lang/language/resources/type-system/flow-analysis.md

   - Else if `T` is `FutureOr<R>` and `R <: S` then `factor(Future<R>, S)`
   - Else `T`

-Questions:
- - The interaction between assignment based **promotion** and downwards inference is probably managable.
-I think doing downwards inference using the current type, and then promoting the variable afterwards is fine for all reasonable cases.
- - The interaction between assignment based **demotion** and downwards inference is a bit trickier.
-In so far as it is manageable, I think it would need to be done as follows, given `x = E` where `x` has current type `S`.
-     - Infer `E` in context `S`
-     - if the inferred type of `E` is `T` and `S <: T` and the demotion policy applies, then instead of treating this as `x = (E as S)` (or an error), then instead treat `x` as promoted to `S` in the scope of the assigment.

-   - if a variable is tested before it is initialized, we must choose whether to honor the type test or the assignment.
-Above I've chosen to prefer type test based promotion.
-Examples:
-    ```
-      test1() {
-        var x;
-        if (x is num) {
-           x = 3; // not an initializing promotion, since it's already promoted
-        }
-      }
-      test2() {
-        var x;
-        if (x is String) {
-           x = 3; // not an initializing promotion, nor an assignment promotion
-        }
-      }
-     ```
+#### Interactions between downwards inference and promotion

+Given an assignment (or composite assignment) `x = E` where `x` has current type `S` (possibly the result of promotion), inference and promotion interact as follows.
+  - Inference for `E` is done as usual, using `S` as the downwards typing context.
+All reference to `x` within `E` are treated as having type `S` as usual.
+  - Let `T` be the resulting inferred type of `E`.
+  - If `T` is assignable to `S` then no further work is required.
+  - Otherwise, the assignment is treated as an assignment of an expression of type `T` to a variable of type `S`, that is:
+    - If the demotion policy applies, treat the assignment as a demoting assignment which demotes `x` to `T`.
+    - Otherwise, it is an error, unless `T` is dynamic, in which case it is an implicit downcast.

 ## Flow analysis